These questions are answered by yours truly.

 Why would bridal alterations cost nearly as much, or as much, as the wedding gown itself?

-Do you ever give exact quotes?
+Do you give exact quotes?

 How is a lace edge gown hemmed?